-Today's UV index in Den Helder, Netherlands will be up to 5.1, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Den Helder, Netherlands will be up to 6.9, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Den Helder is generally low to moderate throughout the year, rarely exceeding 6.
 It peaks during the summer months, especially in June and July, when it can reach moderate levels.